StingraySoftware/HENDRICS/docs/scripts/cli.rst

     options:
       -h, --help            show this help message and exit -r REBIN, --rebin REBIN
                             Rebinning to apply.
-Only if the quantity to rebin is a (C)PDS, it is possible to specify a non- integer rebin factor, in which case it is interpreted as a geometrical binning factor
+Only if the quantity to rebin is a (C)PDS, it is possible to specify a non-integer rebin factor, in which case it is interpreted as a geometrical binning factor
-      --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING)
-      --debug               set DEBUG logging level
+      --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING, ERROR, CRITICAL, DEBUG; default:WARNING) --debug               set DEBUG logging level